NDraganov/uk-express/README.md

   - Likes - I create a small section with like and dislike buttons.
   - Reviews pagination.

+### Pagination

+- Created from scratch

+### Breadcrumbs

+- Created from scratch

+### Cart modal

+- My cart text and a close button
+- Conditional shipping details
+- Cart items list
+- Subtotal due price
+- Conditional button - if the cart is empty, render a Start shopping button.
+If items are available, render the Proceed to checkout button.

 ### About page

 - Our story - Short company story and an image of a team work.